environet/environet/doc/30_data_node.md

 Takes the data from an HTTP source.
 It has two modes.
 In manual mode the transporter works based on a fixed URL, and in conversion mode the URL is built based on the CONVERSIONS json configuration file.

-* _url_ (required in “manual” mode): The URL of source, if not defined in JSON configuration file
+* _url_ (required in “manual” mode): The URL of source.
+If conversion.json configuration used, it can contain variables in the form of [VARIABLE_NAME]
 * _isIndex_ (optional): 1, if the source is only an index page which contains links to the files.
 0, if the source is the file itself
 * _indexRegexPattern_ (optional): If isIndex is 1, this is the regular expression pattern which finds the links to the data files
 * _conversionsFilename_ (required in “conversion” mode): The file name of the CONVERSIONS json file, relative to the path of the configuration folder.